 So, whether you're tuning up your acoustic guitar for the first time or using one to set up your guitar's intonation, we've got you covered.

 What is the best guitar tuner right now?

 We can't really find fault with the TC Electronic PolyTune 3.
 The original PolyTune genuinely changed things up in the guitar tuner market and the latest edition adds buffered or true bypass.
 OK, this is a feature for pedal-heavy players, but it's always good to have the option.

 If your budget is smaller and if headstock tuners are more suited, the D'Addario NS Micro is a thoroughly decent choice.
 It's small enough so you won't know it's there, but accurate and cost-effective enough to make it ideal for anyone and any situation.

 Best guitar tuners: what you need to know

 When it comes to buying the best guitar tuner for your needs, you have what we'd call a 'good limitation' – meaning there aren't hundreds of different variations to choose from.
-It's not like distortion pedals, where the options can be mind-boggling.
+It's not like overdrive pedals, where the options can be mind-boggling.